JJWallis/hangman-app/README.md

 </pre>
 ```

-This project was my first time using the `<pre>` tag in action which, although is clearly powerful in displaying whatever string data you pass to it, also presents a major issue in controlling the alignment of the data because it's all controlled via manually created spaces.
-In the future it would be better to use images of each hangman position, which could then be controlled much nicer within the CSS as a background image with the same position and size to achieve uniformity.
+This project was my first time using the `<pre>` tag in action which, although is clearly powerful in displaying whatever string you pass to it, also presents a major issue in controlling the alignment of the data.
+In the future, it would be better to use images of each hangman position which could then be controlled much easier within the CSS so they would change along the same point to achieve a level of uniformity.

 ```css
 .error-icon {